 - Be prepared to make decisions at all our design and showroom meetings.

-- Trust the Design Professional you want to work with because, or us, our name is on the door for a reason.
+- Trust the Design Professional you want to work with.
+We have a history in business for a reason.

 - Expect something to go not-to-plan at demolition.
-It will.
-Every time.
+It will happen every time.

 - It's okay to be upset or frustrated by something, but we would rather talk about it and help you through it.